 Periodontal disease is a chronic infection that can damage your gums and the bones that support your teeth.
 It most often develops as a result of improper oral hygiene and putting off regular dental exams and cleanings.

 It starts when plaque builds up between your teeth and beneath the gums.
 Without treatment, pockets open up, separating the teeth and gums.
 Your teeth may loosen, and without treatment, they may be lost.

 How Do You Treat Periodontal Disease?

-The affected area will be irrigated with an antibacterial rinse to flush out any remaining bacteria and give you a fresh start.
+We will irrigate the infected area with an antibacterial rinse that flushes away remaining bacteria and leaves you with a fresh, clean smile.
 Finally, the periodontal pockets are sealed with a laser to minimize bleeding and promote healing.

 We’ll Work with You to Achieve Great Oral Health

 Our team truly cares about your needs.
 We work hard to create an environment that’s warm, friendly, and welcoming for patients of all ages.
 Building a strong relationship helps us get to know you and understand what’s important to you.
 We’ll work with you to fix any current concerns and reduce the risk of developing additional problems in the future.